vit-krizka/exam-trial-basics/README.md

 false
 ```

-## Most Common Letter
+## Most Common Character

 ```
-// Write a function that takes a fileName as a parameter.
+// Write a function that takes a filename as a parameter.
-// Return the most common letter of the file's content.
+// Return the most common character of the file's content.
 ```

 Example